 - 2 TaxAct, TurboTax or H&R Block: What is the Best Tax Software?

 - 3 Tax Software Comparison: TaxAct vs TurboTax vs H&R Block

 - 5 Online Tax Software Reviews: A Deeper Look at the Top 3

 - 6 Online Tax Software That Missed the Cut

-- 7 How I Chose the Best Tax Software
+- 7 The Best Tax Software (4 Things to Know)

-- 8 How I Selected the Top Tax Software
+- 8 How We Selected the Top Tax Software

 - 9 How to Choose the Best Tax Preparation Software for You

-- 10 Beware Different Versions of Tax Software
+- 10 A Guide to the Different Versions of Tax Software

 - Accuracy guarantee